 Xiaomi's income in 2013 alone was over $5 billion, very noteworthy for a young organization.
 There are comparisons between Xiaomi and Apple as both are equipment and programming organizations, both have solid power over stock-chains, and both have a hot fanbase.

 Aside from this, the two organizations don't share anything else practically.
 Apple prices its phones at unbelievable costs and doesn't take on a lot of client input, whereas Xiaomi is polar opposite.

 Xiaomi dispatched 7.2 million phones in 2012 and 18.7 million phones in 2013.
 It even sold more than Apple in one quarter.
 In the principal quarter of 2014, Xiaomi sold over 11 million phones, more than what it sold throughout 2012.

 The demand for Xiaomi keeps increasing because of the good-of its gadgets and the economical price at which its products are sold in universal markets, for example, Hong Kong, Taiwan, and Singapore.

 Hugo Barra (ex-Google android official) has been tasked with the job of overseeing Xiaomi's expansion beyond China.
 Malaysia, Philippines, Thailand, Indonesia, and India will see Xiaomi phones straightaway.

 Business Strategy Of Xiaomi Corporation

 Xiaomi had some wonderful achievements in its third entire year as a device creator.
-The Chinese startup is on course to sell 60 million phones this year, and it has ensured footed (if rather moderate) strides into various markets in Asia, for example, Indonesia and India.
+The Company is on course to sell 60 million phones this year, and it has ensured footed (if rather moderate) strides into various markets in Asia, for example, Indonesia and India.
 The organization's development is amazing given the the variety in its product catalog aside from phones.